Moomin (1969 TV series): Main characters

 In the original books, she is named "Snork Maiden".

 Her body is light green.
+She has primiered in episode 6 first time.
 She has pink hair and wears a golden anklet on her left leg, and in the Tokyo Movie season, she wears a yellow bow tie.

 She is Moomin's friend.
 She is usually withdrawn but has a firm character and is willing to say what is important.
 She respects her brother Snoke who she lives with but is often taken aback by his selfishness.
 Snoke himself is devoted to his sister and considers her very important.

 Her name in the series was derived from the director Osumi's wife's nickname, "Non-chan (ノンちゃん)".
 During the production of the pilot film, some it was suggested that children who saw the program would have a hard time referring to her if she did not have her own name, so a name was hastily chosen.
-However, Jansson said the name "reminds me of the word 'NO' and has a negative ring to it," and so did not like the name.
+However, Jansson said the name "reminds me of the word 'NO' and has a negative ring to it", and so did not like the name.